kimthu123/kimthu123/README.md

 I’ve never been the “lucky” type, so I rely on **consistency, grit, and a stubborn work ethic** to get where I want to be.

 ### A few quick things about me:
-- ✨ I get excited over new tools like tmux, devcontainers, React hooks, or cool AI prompts.
 - 🧠 I love exploring how AI can speed up learning and coding.
 - 🌱 I grow by building small things every week.
 - 🐢 I'm persistent — even when progress is slow, I keep showing up.